How To Tell The Perfect Customer Story [Template & Examples]

-So unlike interviewing your colleague on the next desk, there’s more at stake when filming your best customers.
-You have to be delicate, super friendly – and perhaps most pertinently, you have 1 chance.
-Don’t mess it up.
+Unlike interviewing your colleague on the next desk, there’s more at stake when filming your best customers.
+You have to be delicate, unwaveringly enthusiastic – and most pertinently laser focussed.

 That’s probably what’s led you here, you need to put in some groundwork, do your research… then your chances of creating amazing customer stories will be greatly increased.
 Well fortunately for you, we’ve been geeking out on customer stories for years and we’ve collected + dissected them.
 Don’t tell anyone – this is your secret weapon.